Montargis, Loire Valley: tourism & sightseeing

 Visit Montargis (Loire Valley, France)

-Note also an interesting stained glass window from the 19th century depicting the conversion of the Chinese to Christianity.
+Note also in the church a stained glass window from the 19th century depicting the conversion of the Chinese to Christianity.
 It is the only church window in France showing this event.

-Other places of interest you will come across as you explore include a 15th century Town Hall, the renaissance period Hotel Prévost and the Convent of the Visitandines, now used as the Palais de Justice.
+Other places of interest you will come across as you explore Montargis include a 15th century Town Hall, the renaissance period Hotel Prévost and the Convent of the Visitandines, now used as the Palais de Justice.
+One of our favourite buildings in the centre of the town is the Hotel Desormeaux, built in the second half of the 18th century in a picturesque setting next to the Briare Canal and incorporating two of the towers from the original town defensive walls.

 The neo-classical style Hotel Durzy was built in the 19th century as the Town Hall for Montargis and now contains the Museum Girodet.
 The museum takes its name from the 18th century painter Anne-Louis Girodet-Trioson who was born in the town and the museum contains an impressive collection of neo-classical paintings, typically 17th-18th century and including a good number by Girodet-Trioson as well as many by other artists of that period.